multiversx/mx-docs/docs/developers/tutorials/counter.md

 id: counter
 title: The Counter Smart Contract
 ---
+[comment]: # (mx-abstract)

-Write, build and deploy a simple Smart Contract written in C
+By following the tutorial on this page, you will learn how to write, build, and deploy a basic Smart Contract in C

 [comment]: # (mx-context-auto)